Chapter 1 : Swan Lake School of Magic

 At this point, Percy was intrigued by the students.
 They all wore the same simple uniform.
 Dark dress pants or a knee-length skirt and a simple polo shirt, embroidered with the school's swan logo.
 Some wore leather belts to hold their magical accessories (wands, quills, basic potion equipment) and others carried leather satchels around with them.
 Even these accessories were clearly provided by the school, proudly boasting its embroidered logo.
 Percy was shocked to see so many students eating and simultaneously devoting themselves deeply to their studies.
 The students who sat amongst friends spoke quietly and respectfully and did not make a spectacle of staring at Percy as he walked by.
 He felt a little dejected, honestly.
 At Hogwarts, the visit of a strange guest always drew some kind of attention.

 Percy was soon situated at the head table with Wolfgang and had a hearty plate of sausages in front of him.
-The better to digest the umpteen liters of beer I've drained
+The better to digest the umpteen liters of beer I've drained, he thought.